 The institution is located at 411 East Huntington Dr. Suite 209 Arcadia, CA 91006 with over 600 sq feet in an air conditioned, modern facility that is accessible to all public transportation.
-For each program of study at Emerald Healthcare Careers Institute equipment and supplies are provided that are sufficient to meet the educational needs of the students and include the following:
+For each program of study at Emerald Healthcare Careers Institute equipment and supplies are provided that are sufficient to meet the educational needs of the students and are detailed in Appendix A of this catalog.